ThePsychDr/Resident-Evil-7-21-helper/README.md

 * **Deck Tracking Warning:** The shared deck contains exactly 11 cards (1–11) with absolutely no duplicates. **It is absolutely vital that you meticulously input every single card drawn, returned, or exchanged into the terminal prompt.** If you fail to input an opponent's card draw, the entire combinatorial matrix becomes corrupted and the mathematical integrity of the system is compromised.
 * **Predictive AI Modeling:** The solver does not treat all AI as identical.
 At the start of a sequence, you will be prompted for the visual descriptors of the current AI you are facing (sack markings, variant cuts/hands/wires).
 This profile is stored in a persistent memory object that actively dictates the heuristic weighting applied to all trump card suggestions.
 * **Dynamic Trump Recommendation Engine:** The solver utilizes a 4-tier priority engine that scores your held cards based on utility weight, the active opponent profile, and your position in the gauntlet.
-It prioritizes long-term resource conservation — for example, automatically outputting "SAVE DESTROY CARDS FOR FIGHT #10" when facing non-boss opponents in Survival+.
+It prioritizes long-term resource conservation — for example, automatically outputting "SAVE DESTROY CARDS FOR FIGHT #10" when facing non-boss opponents in Survival+. **Smart suppression:** Trump advice only appears when it matters — when you're busted, losing, at low HP, fighting a boss, or facing enemy trump threats.
+Comfortable early-game wins against weak opponents get no unnecessary clutter.
+* **Standard vs Special Trump Display:** Opponent profiles now separate standard trumps (One-Up, Shield — common cards any opponent uses) from special trumps (Desire, Mind Shift, Curse — unique dangerous abilities).
+Special trumps are highlighted in yellow in the target info panel.
+* **Run Restart Suggestion:** After each fight in the first half of a gauntlet, the solver evaluates your HP-to-remaining-fights ratio.
+If survival probability is critically low (e.g., 2 HP with 6 fights left), it recommends restarting the run rather than grinding out a doomed attempt.
+* **Mr. Big Head Priority:** In Survival+, if Harvest is not yet unlocked, Mr. Big Head is flagged as a priority target when he appears.
+Defeating him twice unlocks Harvest — one of the strongest trump cards in the game.
 * **Interrupt-Driven State Recalculation:** When the opponent plays a trump card mid-round that alters the board (card removal, bet changes, exchanges, Dead Silence, Curse, etc.), press **I** to declare the interrupt.
 The solver updates the game state and you can immediately re-analyze with corrected probabilities.
 * **Failed Draw Deduction:** When playing a numbered draw card (2–7 Card) and it fails (card not in deck), the solver automatically deduces that the opponent holds that card as their hidden face-down card.
 This transitions the opponent from a probabilistic range to a mathematical certainty.
 * **Utility Weight System:** Every trump card has an internal `utility_weight` (0–100) and `effect_type` classification.
-The recommendation engine uses these to suggest the lowest-cost solution first against non-boss opponents, preserving high-value Board Wipe and Draw Forcer cards for boss encounters.
+Weights are **never shown to the user** — they drive sorting and prioritization silently.
+When multiple cards solve the same problem, the cheapest is suggested first.
+High-weight cards (≥60) get "SAVE for bosses" warnings on non-boss fights.
 * **Auto Bet & Target Tracking:** Bets and target values update automatically when you play trump cards (P) or declare enemy interrupts (I).
 One-Up, Two-Up, Shield, Perfect Draw+, Desire, Shield Assault — all tracked live.
 Go For cards auto-change the target.
 Everything resets between rounds since table cards clear.
 * **Silent Challenge Tracker:** The manual configuration menus for challenges have been removed.
 The solver operates as a silent background daemon that automatically identifies non-standard board states — such as achieving a victory while holding a busted hand — and proactively flashes instructions to secure achievements.